 Traffic Calming Initiatives

 Since 2014, Pittsfield Township has set aside $100,000/year in its General Fund budget to address the long-standing and widespread concerns about cut through and speeding traffic in residential neighborhoods.
-This initiative has been successful with about twelve projects having been completed over the past five years.
+This initiative has been successful with about thirteen projects having been completed over the years.
 These projects require a request for a traffic study by the Washtenaw County Road Commission (WCRC) and their approval of the need to install traffic control devices.
 As such, the Township's ability to pay for traffic calming measures was and remains contingent on WCRC approval.

 Overview of the Road Commission's Neighborhood Traffic Management Program